adambard/learnxinyminutes-docs/julia.html.markdown

 # Strings are created with "
 "This is a string."

-# Character literals written with '
+# Character literals are written with '
 'a'

-# A string can be treated like a list of characters
+# A string can be indexed like an array of characters
 "This is a string"[1] #=> 'T' # Julia indexes from 1
+# However, this is will not work well for UTF8 strings,
+# so iterating over strings is reccommended (map, for loops, etc).

 # $ can be used for string interpolation:
 "2 + 2 = $(2 + 2)" #=> "2 + 2 = 4"